Sakura529/BypassAV/README.md

 <img src="https://img.shields.io/github/downloads/Sakura529/BypassAV/total?style=flat" alt="GitHub Downloads (all assets, all releases)"/>

+**2026.2.2** 0.6 re-released, VT scan all green

 **2026.1.15** 0.5 No resources have been added.
-Feel free to modify it yourself if needed.
+Feel free to modify it yourself if needed

-**2026.1.8**   0.4 remove unnecessary environment dependencies to optimize the user experience.
+**2026.1.8**   0.4 remove unnecessary environment dependencies to optimize the user experience

 **2025.12.30** 0.3 Changed the legitimate program, modified patch method, replaced call chain, achieved full green on VT